mttstt/remote-control-shutters/ESP8266/Espeasy Plugin/README.md

 Tested on Wemos d1 mini

 ### how to
-For a more stable version:
+For a more stable version is better use a STABLE version (no Dev or Test)

 1. Clone last version if github letscontrolit/ESPEasy
 2. modify file define_plugin_sets.h in /src folder in this way: